HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding

-To gain insights into the dynamics of successful draft acceptance within EAGLE speculative decoding, we introduce the metric of \textbf{Terminal Confidence Rank (TCR)}.
+To analyze successful draft acceptance dynamics, we introduce the metric of \textbf{Terminal Confidence Rank (TCR)}.
 As depicted in Figure~\ref{fig:motivation}(a), TCR is defined as the rank (among the Top-$N$ candidate sequences generated by the reranking phase) of the longest prefix ultimately accepted by the target model in a given decoding iteration.

-Empirical analysis using EAGLE3-LLAMA3.1-8B on MT\_bench~\cite{Zheng2023JudgingLW} reveals significant heterogeneity in the speculative decoding process.
+Empirical analysis using EAGLE3-LLAMA3.1-8B on MT Bench~\cite{Zheng2023JudgingLW} reveals significant heterogeneity in the speculative decoding process (we provide additional experimental evidence of this heterogeneity across more models and datasets in Appendix~\ref{app:mtcrs}).
 Figure~\ref{fig:motivation}(c) and (e) show that Terminal Confidence Rank is heavily concentrated among the top 25\% of Top-$N$ candidates.
-Furthermore, Figure~\ref{fig:motivation}(d) shows a strong correlation between lower TCRs and longer average accepted lengths, often approaching the maximum draft depth.
+Furthermore, Figure~\ref{fig:motivation}(d) shows a strong correlation between lower TCRs and longer average accepted lengths, often approaching the maximum acceptance length.
 These findings indicate that sequences originating from high-confidence, top-ranked draft candidates are substantially more likely to be accepted and yield greater length gains.

 This observed heterogeneity aligns with the nature of language and phenomena like Zipf's Law, whereby a small number of high-frequency patterns (such as common words and punctuation) make up the majority of natural language text.
 Simple, high-frequency linguistic patterns are more accurately predicted by the draft model, resulting in higher confidence (lower TCR) and higher acceptance probabilities leading to longer accepted prefixes.
 Conversely, complex or low-frequency structures are harder to predict, resulting in lower confidence (higher TCR) and shorter accepted lengths.
-As draft models improve, they are better able to capture these simple, predictable patterns, potentially amplifying this effect.
+As draft models improve, they expand the scope of patterns that can be reliably predicted, effectively reclassifying previously complex structures as simple, predictable patterns, thereby potentially amplifying this heterogeneity effect.